top of page

 Q: Do I need a permit to scout Minniear Day Use Area?

 A: No, you do not.
 The Minniear Day Use Area is open for hiking, horseback riding, bird watching, and scouting.
-A permit is required if you are wanting to hunt in the area.
+A permit is required if you want to hunt in the area.

 SAFETY TIPS WHEN OPERATING DRONES IN PUBLIC PARKS